osism/osism.github.io/docs/index.md

 ## Required knowledge

-OSISM is a life cycle management framework for managing complex modules such as Ceph, OpenStack or Kubernetes.
 We try to make deployment, upgrade, day2 operations etc. as easy as possible for everyone to use.
 However, knowledge is still required that we do not cover in our documentation.
 Wherever possible, we try to refer to existing documentation from e.g. Ansible or Docker.

 If you are not sure whether you already have the required knowledge, need support in gaining the knowledge or would like a guided introduction, you are welcome to contact